priyatam/pie/README.md

 > Content creator runs the script see his/her page live on github pages

 ## Behind the scenes
 Markdown, Mustache, HAML, embracing HTML 5 and CSS3.

 Python with pure functions.
-There is no state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.
-Lambdas can be added to analyze inline content with data stored elsewhere.
+No state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.
+Lambdas analyze inline content with data stored elsewhere.

 Content authors can learn how to run a script, basics of git, Markdown, and that's okay.

 It's time we give them power.